sagarbuddhic/questions/README.md

 **Virtualization vs Containerization**

 Virtualization is an abstract version of a physical machine, while containerization is the abstract version of an application.

+**docker file**

+**Components of docker**

+Client - Performs Docker build pull and run operations to open up communication with the Docker Host.
+Host - Contains Docker daemon, containers, and associated images.
+Registry- This is where Docker images are stored.
+There are two of them, a public registry and a private one.
+Docker Hub and Docker Cloud are two public registries available for use by anyone.

 **Commands**